mauri870/prison/README.md

 # prison

-An iterated prisoner's dilemma (IPD) tournament implementation inspired by Robert Axelrod The Evolution of Cooperation.
+An iterated prisoner's dilemma (IPD) tournament implementation inspired by Robert Axelrod's The Evolution of Cooperation.

-Strategies are written in a custom assembly language and run on a purpose-built virtual machine.
+Strategies are small agents written in a custom assembly language and run on a purpose-built virtual machine.

 ## Usage